-- Relationships between configuration items (CIs) aid in correlation (a long known fact).
+- Relationships between configuration items (CIs) aid in correlation.
+A long known fact.

 In this way, automated remediation is not attempted in a pre-production environment where the incident was caused intentionally by development or testing activities.

-- Service Mapping allows you to visualize the relationships within the CMDB.
+- Service mapping allows you to visualize the relationships within the CMDB.
 Leveraging various mapping views allows IT staff to quickly identify the infrastructure that is supporting enterprise services and focus support and maintenance efforts on the critical infrastructure.

-The key takeaway in this example is to look at the current state CMDB before considering an automation project.
-Building or enhancing the present state CMDB using discovery and service mapping tools is a far better use of resources than implementing automation without the data that is key to driving success.
+The key takeaway in this example is to look at the current state of CMDB before considering an automation project.
+Building or enhancing the present state CMDB using IT discovery and service mapping tools is a far better use of resources than implementing automation without the data that is key to driving success.

 Here too, use of the same datastore and a different set of machine learning algorithms can predict the success of a change while it’s being recorded.
 Using automation, the change type can be automatically set when the change is entered and saved.

-Enabling historical risk to drive an instant-read on the change type eliminates the need to do this, and the likelihood that the humans involved in the decision can make errors in the decisioning, leading to more rigor than is needed or exposing the production environment to unintended consequences of a change.
+Enabling historical risk to drive an instant-read on the change type eliminates the need to do this, and the likelihood that the humans involved in the decision can make errors in the decision process, leading to more rigor than is needed or exposing the production environment to unintended consequences of a change.